ruben-iteng/ato-library/README.md

 # ato-library

-This is a monorepo for various [ato](https://docs.atopile.io) and [fabll](https://docs.atopile.io/atopile/guides/faebryk) packages for your projects made with [atopile](https://www.github.com/atopile/atopile)
+This is a monorepo for various [ato](https://docs.atopile.io) and [fabll](https://docs.atopile.io/atopile/guides/faebryk) packages for your projects made with [atopile](https://www.github.com/atopile/atopile) that can be found in the official [atopile package registry](https://packages.atopile.io/)

 ## Available Packages